Regulations and Procedures for All Graduate Students

 Instructors report this designation to the Office of the Registrar when a student fails to complete a course because of verified illness or other circumstances beyond the student’s control that occur during the semester.
 Students must provide independent corroboration of their illness or circumstances, and they are expected to coordinate with the instructor prior to final grades being submitted.
 For an INC received in the fall semester, students must complete the work by the end of the first week of the spring semester or an earlier date as defined by the instructor, and instructors must submit a revised grade by the end of the second week.
 For an INC received in the spring or summer semester, students must complete the work before the start of the fall semester or an earlier date as defined by the instructor, and instructors must submit a revised grade by the end of the first week.
 If a grade is not submitted by the appropriate deadline, the INC will be automatically converted to a failing grade.

-Students with an INC must be certain that tests, papers, and other materials affecting their grade or essential to completing a course requirement are delivered by hand to the appropriate professor or office according to the timeline previously stated, for the instructor to grade the documents and submit the final grade to the Office of the Registrar by the deadline.
+Students with an INC must be certain that tests, papers, and other materials affecting their grade or essential to completing a course requirement are delivered either in person or electronically, as agreed upon by the instructor, to the appropriate instructor or office according to the timeline previously stated, for the instructor to grade the documents and submit the final grade to the Office of the Registrar by the deadline.
 Loss or lateness because of mail service is not an acceptable excuse for failing to meet academic deadlines.
 Students also should be aware that they may be placed on probation or suspension when the INC is changed to a grade, either by an instructor or by default.

 Students who are degree candidates may not receive a grade of INC (“Incomplete”) in their final semester.
 Degree candidates resolving an INC grade from a previous semester during their final semester must complete all outstanding course requirements by the deadlines posted on the Academic Calendar.